Equivariant infinite loop space theory, the space level story: Preliminaries

-\begin{thm}\mylabel{PlenzWeak} Let $f_\sbt\colon X_\sbt\rtarr Y_\sbt$ be a map of Reedy cofibrant simplicial $G$-spaces such that each $f_n$ is a weak $G$-equivalence.
-Then the realization $ |f_\sbt|\colon |X_\sbt|\rtarr |Y_\sbt|$ is a weak $G$-equivalence. \end{thm} \begin{proof} Nonequivariantly this is in \cite[Theorem A.4]{MayPerm}, and the equivariant version follows by application of the nonequivariant case to fixed point spaces, noting that geometric realization commutes with taking fixed points. \end{proof}
+\begin{thm} Let $f_{*}\colon X_{*}\rtarr Y_{*}$ be a map of Reedy cofibrant simplicial $G$-spaces such that each $f_n$ is a weak $G$-equivalence.
+Then the realization $ |f_{*}|\colon |X_{*}|\rtarr |Y_{*}|$ is a weak $G$-equivalence. \end{thm} \begin{proof} Nonequivariantly this is in \cite[Theorem A.4]{MayPerm}.
+Since passage to fixed points is a finite limit, it commutes with geometric realization.
+Therefore the equivariant version follows by application of the nonequivariant version to fixed point spaces. \end{proof}

-The following result is well-known, but since we could not find a proof in the published literature, we provide one in \S 10.\footnote{We were inspired by \cite{Plenz}, an unpublished masters thesis, which gives a detailed exposition of simplicial spaces.
-However, its statement of \myref{PlenzCof} is missing a necessary hypothesis.}
+The following companion result is well-known, but since we could not find a proof in the published literature, we provide one in \autoref{COF}.\footnote{We were inspired by \cite{Plenz}, an unpublished masters thesis, which gives a detailed exposition of simplicial spaces.
+However, its statement of \autoref{PlenzCof} is missing a necessary hypothesis.}